-The doctoral program in the Simmons School is a research-intensive program that leads to a Ph.D. in education.
-Graduates of the program are prepared to work in academic and research and to make significant contributions to research, policy and practice in their fields of interest.
+The Simmons School offers a research-intensive Ph.D. with a major in education that prepares graduates to work in academic areas; to perform research; and to make significant contributions to research, policy and practice in their fields of interest.
 The program offers the following:

-- Apprenticeships with top scholars across fields of study in education and human development. - Career mentoring in the professional work of publishing, teaching, presenting and grant writing. - Courses of study emphasizing strong training in research methodology, with options to tailor courses and experiences to align with individual research interests. - Opportunities for professional enhancement and experiences collaborating across disciplines and on community-, school-, and agency-based projects (Center on Research in Education, Budd Center: Involving Communities in Education, Research in Mathematics Education, Bush Institute and Institute for Evidence-Based Education).
+- Apprenticeships with top scholars across fields of study in education and human development. - Career mentoring in the professional work of publishing, teaching, presenting and grant writing. - Courses of study emphasizing strong training in research methodology, with options to tailor courses and experiences to align with individual research interests. - Opportunities for professional enhancement and experiences collaborating across disciplines and on community-, school- and agency-based projects (Center on Research in Education, Budd Center: Involving Communities in Education, Research in Mathematics Education, Bush Institute and Institute for Evidence-Based Education).